tsumarios/blog/_posts/2022-09-17-kali-linux-docker-container.md

 ## Conclusions

 Docker is a powerful tool which *simplifies* lots of processes.
-Indeed, as we saw, you can easy create a *ready to use* **Kali Linux container** in a few minutes.
-Moreover, a Dockerfile makes configurations *easier, fully customisable* - including your favourite and useful tools - and *repeteable*.
+Indeed, as we saw, you can easily create a *ready-to-use* **Kali Linux container** in a few minutes.
+Moreover, a Dockerfile makes configurations *easier, fully customisable* - including your favourite and useful tools - and *repeatable*.

 ---